 Every day, organizations of all sizes need to securely print from one location, such as a main headquarters, to another remote office location that isn’t on the same network or even in the same country.
 Remote printing is the solution.
-Remote printing works by enabling secure print data delivery and release between multiple networks over the Internet to the intended recipient.
-The sender connects to printing software on the originating network and is able to securely print to the receiving network, even though the originating and receiving networks are not connected, except by the Internet.
+A remote printing solution works by enabling secure print data delivery and release between multiple networks over the Internet to the intended recipient.
+The sender connects to printing software on the originating network and is able to securely print to the receiving network printers, even though the originating and receiving networks are not connected, except by the Internet.

 Remote printing extends the reach of mobile devices and laptops making it easy to print to off-network printers anywhere in the world

-Several business trends have emerged because of these enablers.
-Each helps to drive increases in sales and profits and/or customer service or reduce costs.
+Remote printing solutions have emerged because of these emerging business trends.
+Each helps to drive increases in sales and profits and reduce costs.

 - Real-time information exchange between customers and suppliers displacing batch exchange of the same information

-Reduction or Elimination of VPN CostsRemote printing reduces the need for dedicated VPN connections in many workflows where off-network printing is desired, but remote printers must connect to the trusted network via secure connection in order to print.
+Reduction or elimination of VPN costsRemote printing solutions reduce the need for dedicated VPN connections in many workflows where off-network printing is desired, but remote printers must connect to the trusted network via secure connection in order to print.

 Hospital printing to doctor’s officeA hospital staff worker needs to securely print orders, test results, or some other type of medical records to a doctor’s office.
 This need is independent of the business application at the hospital that is used to print.
 The doctor’s office is independent of the hospital and not connected to its secure network.